 Shaker A. Mousa, Ph.D., M.B.A., FACC, FACB

-Dr. Mousa was appointed as an endowed, tenured Professor and Executive Vice President and Chairman of the Pharmaceutical Research Institute (PRI) in 2002 and Vice Provost for Research at Albany College of Pharmacy and Health Sciences in 2010.
+Dr. Mousa was appointed as an endowed, tenured Professor and Executive Vice President and Chairman of the Pharmaceutical Research Institute (PRI) in 2002.
+He also served as Vice Provost for Research at Albany College of Pharmacy and Health Sciences from 2010 – 2018.

 As the leader of PRI, Dr. Mousa works with scientists and students to identify novel strategies for unmet medical needs.
 Dr. Mousa and his staff have developed partnerships with other academic research centers in New York State’s Capital Region and academic and industrial centers nationally and worldwide.